Ethanol fuel by country: Brazil

 Guaranteed purchase and price regulation were ended some years ago, with relatively positive results.
 Ethanol producers in the state of São Paulo established a research and technology transfer center that has been effective in improving sugar cane and ethanol yields.

 There are no longer light vehicles in Brazil running on pure gasoline.
 Since 1977 the government made mandatory to blend 20% of ethanol (E20) with gasoline (gasohol), requiring just a minor adjustment on regular gasoline motors.
-Today the mandatory blend is allowed to vary nationwide between 18% to 25% ethanol (E25) and it is used by all regular gasoline vehicles and flexible-fuel vehicles.
+Today the mandatory blend is allowed to vary nationwide between 18% and 27.5% ethanol (E27) and it is used by all regular gasoline vehicles and flexible-fuel vehicles.
 The Brazilian car manufacturing industry developed flexible-fuel vehicles that can run on any proportion of gasoline and ethanol.
 Introduced in the market in 2003, these vehicles became a commercial success, reaching the milestone of 10 million vehicles produced in March 2010, and 15 million in January 2012.
 The ethanol-powered "flex" vehicles, as they are popularly known, are manufactured to tolerate hydrated ethanol (E100), an azeotrope composed of 95.6% ethanol and 4.4% water.

 The first flex motorcycle was launched to the market by Honda in March 2009, and a second model in September 2009.
 By the end of 2009, both Honda flexible-fuel motorcycles had sold a total of 183,375 units, representing an 11.4% market share of the Brazilian new motorcycle sales in that year.
 Two other flex-fuel motorcycles manufactured by Honda were launched in October 2010 and January 2011.
 During 2011 a total of 956,117 flex-fuel motorcycles were produced, raising its market share to 56.7%.
 Cumulative production of the four available flex fuel models since 2009 reached 1.48 million units in December 2011. and 2011.

-Since 2009 the Brazilian ethanol industry has experienced financial stress due to the credit crunch caused by the economic crisis of 2008; poor sugarcane harvests due to unfavorable weather; high sugar prices in the world markets that made it more attractive to produce sugar rather than ethanol; and other domestic factors that resulted in a decline of its annual production despite a growing demand in the local market.
+Since 2009, the Brazilian ethanol industry has experienced financial stress due to the credit crunch caused by the 2008 financial crisis; poor sugarcane harvests due to unfavorable weather; high sugar prices in the world markets that made it more attractive to produce sugar rather than ethanol; and other domestic factors that resulted in a decline of its annual production despite a growing demand in the local market.
 Brazilian ethanol fuel production in 2011 was 21.1 billion liters (5.6 billion U.S. liquid gallons), down from 26.2 million liters (6.9 billion gallons) in 2010.
 A supply shortage took place for several months during 2010 and 2011 and prices climbed to the point that ethanol fuel was no longer attractive for owners of flex-fuel vehicles; the government reduced the minimum ethanol blend in gasoline to reduce demand and keep ethanol fuel prices from rising further; and for the first time since the 1990s, ethanol fuel was imported from the United States.